sandlogic/SandLogic-Lexicons/README.md

 5. [Microsoft Research](https://www.microsoft.com/en-us/research/) - For their work on the Phi-3 model, furthering the capabilities of smaller, more efficient language models.

-Further acknowledgments can be found in the [ACKNOWLEDGMENTS](Acknowledgements.md) file.

 These projects have been instrumental in our work, and we are thankful for their contributions to the open-source AI community.